crabmusket/haskell-simple-concurrency/src/tutorial.md

 ## Basic threading

-Since this is the first tutorial, I'm going to explain a couple of things I'll skim over the rest of the time.
+Since this is the first tutorial, I'm going to explain a couple of things that I'll skim over in future sections.
-Each of the files in [this directory](.) is a module, and as such it starts with a module definition:
+Each of the files in [this directory](.) is a module, and starts with a module definition:

 ``` haskell
 module Ex1Threads where
 ```

 We then must import any libraries we're going to use.
-In this small program, we'll learn how to use `forkIO`, which is the Haskell equivalent of goroutines, or any lightweight 'green thread' you might know of from other languages.
+In this small program, we'll learn how to use `forkIO`, which is used to stat a new runtime thread.
+We'll import the `forkIO` function from the `Control.Concurrent` module, along with `threadDelay`, which we'll use to make threads slow down so we can observe interleaving.

 ``` haskell
 import Control.Concurrent (forkIO, threadDelay)